pwobus/Mandarin-Talk/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1-BtnOKWM9VPE1tZKviZdP9Wz6XcahFvb
+View this app in AI Studio: https://ai.studio/apps/drive/1-BtnOKWM9VPE1tZKviZdP9Wz6XcahFvb

 ## Run Locally